-Grants of up to $2,000 and grants ranging from $2,001 to $7,500 to Mississippi nonprofits, IHEs, government agencies, museums, libraries, and groups for public humanities projects.
+Grants of up to $2,000 and grants up to $7,500 to Mississippi nonprofit organizations, groups, IHEs, and government agencies for humanities projects serving public audiences.
 Applicants must contact program staff at least four weeks prior to the deadline.
 Funding is intended to support a broad range of projects that use humanities disciplines to increase understanding of the human experience.

 Through language, literature and the arts, human beings express their knowledge about their cultural heritage and reflect on its meaning.
 The contributions of scholars, writers and researchers in such fields as philosophy, ethics and jurisprudence enrich the civic dialogue in a democratic society.
 Insights about the past from archaeology and history enable us to interpret the present and plan for a better future.

 Types of Grants: